 Empathy has emerged as a critical 21st century skill as countries around the world are desperately seeking ways to reduce violence and foster inclusion.
 I created Roots of Empathy in 1996 to answer this call.
 My mission is to build caring, peaceful and civil societies through the development of empathy in children and adults.
 My vision is to change the world, child by child.
 In the short term, my program raises levels of empathy, resulting in more respectful and caring relationships, and reduces aggression, including bullying.
 In the long term, it builds the capacity of the next generation for responsible citizenship and responsive parenting.
-I have successfully developed Roots of Empathy’s evidence- and school-based programs in ten countries on three continents, reaching close to a million children worldwide.
+I have successfully developed Roots of Empathy’s evidence- and school-based programs in twelve countries on three continents, reaching close to a million children worldwide.
 We continue to expand internationally, reaching children in rural, urban and Indigenous communities, with the support of governments, foundations and corporations who value these programs.

 Scientists have proven that abuse during a child's formative years affects the formation of the brain and has a lifetime impact on a child's learning, behavior, and health.
 However, child development research indicates that teaching children to be compassionate and caring–and how to recognize and manage their own emotions at an early age–can mitigate the impact of violence.
 Mary's program grasps that potential for recovery from the effects of childhood trauma and is able to reduce the frequency of aggressive, antisocial behavior.

 Roots of Empathy makes emotional literacy–the ability to recognize and understand each others' emotions–a core school subject.
 It brings a living example of the loving relationship between parent and child into the classroom.
 Targeted to children's varying levels of emotional development, Roots of Empathy provides young people with strategies to effectively recognize and respond to the emotions of others.